dorianb96/EEG_INCF_data/README.md

-# Spark Machine Learning on EEG data
+# Distributed Machine Learning on EEG data using Apache Spark

 ### A protoype of distributed computing engine for processing of EEG data